Identifying Diabetes Non-invasively

-BluCircle is interested in non-invasively assessing patients living in rural areas where detection of diabetes is historically low.
-Also, BluCircle looks to raise awareness of diabetes and preventative measures in these areas.
+BluCircle works to identify diabetes non-invasively in rural areas where detection of diabetes is historically low while raising awareness of diabetes and preventative measures in these areas.
 Currently, the target area for our work is Belize, where 14.2% of people have diagnosed diabetes and there are an estimated 9,400 undiagnosed cases.
-After a year of research on glucose detection, we found work being done at the Indian Institute of Technology Delhi which showed a correlation between glucose levels in saliva and long-term glucose levels.
+After extensive research on glucose detection it was found that work is being done at the Indian Institute of Technology Delhi which showed a correlation between glucose levels in saliva and long-term glucose levels.
 Our design consists of filter paper coated in a glucose immobilizer, which can detect changes in pH and therefore glucose concentration.
 The RBG profile of the strips are analyzed with a Raspberry Pi and compared to a calibration curve to determine a numerical glucose level.
-Using a known “at-risk” glucose concentrations, patients can be referred to a doctor.
-This year, BluCircle is working to produce the first prototype of the saliva glucose reader and hopes to test it during summer 2017 in Belize.
-The trip will provide feedback on the prototype, including areas for improvement for a second prototype.
-Blucircle hopes that implementation of the portable, self-sufficient device would provide a low-cost, non-invasive option for diabetes detection both domestically and abroad.
+Using a known “at-risk” salivary glucose concentration, patients can be referred to a doctor if needed.
+The trip to a hospital is often several days and many people cannot afford the time off from working to make the trip for uncertain results.
+This year, BluCircle is working to produce the first prototype of the saliva glucose reader and hopes to perform first iteration testing in summer of 2018.
+Blucircle hopes that implementation of the portable, self-sufficient device will provide a low-cost, non-invasive option for diabetes detection both domestically and abroad.

 BluCircle’s mission is to develop an innovative, non-invasive blood glucose detector targeted towards rural and underdeveloped areas with a high potential risk for Type 2 Diabetes.
 BluCircle also works to raise awareness on diabetes and preventative measures.